 - Dental implants also do not impact the adjacent teeth, which means you retain more of your healthy dentition

-- Implants can last many years and so can often be the most cost effective option over a period of time.
+- Implants can last many years and so can often be the most cost-effective option over a period of time.

 Many patients around our London dentists have dental implants as they are considered an excellent solution to the problem of missing teeth.
 A dental implant is a titanium replacement for your natural tooth, with your mouth integrating completely with it you will find that, in most cases, a dental implant becomes an absolutely solid and permanent replacement for a missing tooth.

-The surgery for a dental implant is simple and for the most part pain free.
-Any mild post operative pain can normally be treated with over the counter painkillers.
+The surgery for a dental implant is simple and for the most part pain-free.
+Any mild post-operative pain can normally be treated with over-the-counter painkillers.

 If you have missing teeth we would strongly urge you to consider dental implants as the preferred option for the reasons mentioned above.

 These are the final option that we offer from our dental practice in the heart of Euston, London.
-A dental bridge is made by gently reducing the teeth either side of the gap to accept a new Crown (or commonly called a ‘cap’).
-With a new crown on the teeth either side of the gap we can suspend a new tooth and join it to these two new crowns, creating a dental bridge made of three components all joined together – the new Crown on either side and the false tooth suspended in the middle.
+A dental bridge is made by gently reducing the teeth on either side of the gap to accept a new Crown (commonly called a ‘cap’).
+With a new crown on the teeth on either side of the gap we can suspend a new tooth and join it to these two new crowns, creating a dental bridge made of three components all joined together – the new Crown on either side and the false tooth suspended in the middle.

-Dental bridges have been made for many years and are an exceptionally reliable treatment option to replace missing teeth, their biggest drawback is the fact that potentially healthy teeth either side of the space has to be drilled down to accept the new supporting crowns or ‘caps’.
+Dental bridges have been made for many years and are an exceptionally reliable treatment option to replace missing teeth, their biggest drawback is the fact that potentially healthy teeth on either side of the space has to be drilled down to accept the new supporting crowns or ‘caps’.

-From a financial or cost point of view we also end up having to provide three new teeth, one for each side of space and the tooth to replace the missing one.
+From a financial or cost point of view, we also end up having to provide three new teeth, one for each side of space and the tooth to replace the missing one.
 This can have a cost implication which you may want to consider.

 Summary of what your options are to replace missing teeth

-When ever possible we would encourage you to take action to replace your missing teeth in order to prevent possible future problems with bone loss in that area and your bite.
+Whenever possible we would encourage you to take action to replace your missing teeth in order to prevent possible future problems with bone loss in that area and your bite.
 Only by having a full dental consultation will you be able to know for sure what your best option is, how it will impact you and what the likely costs of replacing missing teeth can be.